hthomas22/hthomas22/README.md

 <a href="https://www.linkedin.com/in/hunter-thomas22/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate from Arizona State University where I studied Business with a focus on Information Security.
-I try to learn something new everyday and am always on the lookout for new advancements in cybersecurity, blockchain development, and technology in general.
+I am a recent graduate from Arizona State University where I studied Business with a focus on Information Security.  on the lookout for new advancements in cybersecurity, blockchain development, and technology in general.

 ## Objective